upper/db

 Transactions

-Transactions are special operations that you can carry out with the guarantee that if one fails the whole batch fails.
-The typical example on transactions is a bank operation in which you want to move money from one account to another without worrying about a power failure or a write error in the middle of a transaction that would create an inconsistency.
+Transactions are special operations that you can carry out with the guarantee that the whole batch will fail if one fails.
+A typical example of a transaction is a bank operation in which you want to move money from one account to another without worrying about a power failure or a writing error in the middle of a transaction that would create an inconsistency.

 You can create and use transaction blocks with the Tx method: